This information explains how you can manage your cold symptoms.

 - Put a warm compress over your nose and forehead.

-- Use an oral decongestant, such as pseudoephedrine or phenylephrine (Sudafed®, Mucinex®) If you have a heart condition, or you take prescription medications, ask your pharmacist if it’s safe to take cold medications.
+- Use an over the counter decongestant medication, such as pseudoephedrine or phenylephrine (Sudafed®, Mucinex®) If you have a heart condition, or if you take prescription medications, ask your pharmacist if it’s safe to take cold medications.

 - Use saline nasal spray.